Ethnic Studies

 Ethnic Studies at Seattle Public Schools

 Ethnic studies has been shown to improve academic engagement and success in every unit of measure regardless of race or socio-economic status.
-It has proven to decrease bias, increase empathy, increase a sense of shared humanity and community, increase identity safety, and increase civic engagement.
+It has proven to decrease bias, while increasing empathy, a sense of shared humanity and community, identity safety, and civic engagement.

 Background

 The Seattle Public Schools Board adopted a resolution in support of Ethnic Studies in 2017 thanks to the activism of students, families, and educators.
-Led by the NAACP and supported by Seattle Education Association?s Center for Race and Equity, educators have been working since then to build a program reflective of the needs, demands, and concerns of our community.
+Led by the NAACP and supported by Seattle Education Association’s Center for Race and Social Justice, educators have been working to build a program reflective of the needs, demands, and concerns of our community.

-In response to a resolution by the National Association for the Advancement of Colored People (NAACP) in January 2017, Seattle Public Schools began work to expand and improve ethnic studies in the curriculum of its schools.
+In response to a resolution by the National Association for the Advancement of Colored People, Seattle Public Schools began work to expand and improve ethnic studies in the curriculum of its schools.

 A combined citizen and staff task force began work to develop recommendations and form a working group to begin to develop curriculum.